Plus, Each Morning You'll Receive An Email Inspired By Success Philosophers Like Napoleon Hill, Orison Swett Marden, Elsie Lincoln Benedict and more!

 The book has been published with different covers over the years, but the text has not been revised.
 "The Art of Money Getting" is also available as an e-book and an audiobook.

-You can find this book under the category Online Book Resources About Business.
+You can find this book under Online Book Resources About Business.

 If you want to read more books like "The Art of Money Getting," try "Think and Grow Rich" by Napoleon Hill, which has similar ideas on acquiring and multiplying wealth.